askui/intent-pilot/README.md

 - Python 3.9 or later
 - OpenAI Key
 - AskUI token
-    - For staters, we provide a global AskUI key with 4000 free credits.
+    - For staters, we provide a global AskUI key with 4000 free credits. `ASKUI_WORKSPACE_ID`: 'e26b43ea-a18f-4cd8-a6f1-e1e41dddec18' and `ASKUI_TOKEN`: 'gbwdeDjlWBrsr8nLjOVB'
     - After that, you can get your own AskUI key by signing up at [AskUI](https://askui.com)
 - You can also copy the .env.example file to .env and fill in the required details OR You can enter the credentials in the terminal when you start the app.